 You can choose from the following options: text, text area, text block, number, date, website, custom dropdown, file upload, IP log (available back-end only) and reCAPTCHA.

 Let’s get right into it.
-First, open the My Sticky Elements plug-in from your WordPress dashboard and in the ”Contact form tab” settings menu scroll down and click on the ”+ NEW CUSTOM FIELD BUTTON”.
+First, open the My Sticky Elements plug-in from your WordPress dashboard and in step 1: ”Add contact form”, scroll down and click on the ”Add new field” button.

 You will see all custom field options.
 Important!: please note you can add no more than 6 custom fields at the same time.